sunchipsster1/ConSpec/Multikeytodoor/README.md

 ## Information
 This code is built on top of several publically available repositories from different sources.

-The basic PPO code was taken from the public repository: https://github.com/ikostrikov/pytorch-a2c-ppo-acktr-gail
+The basic PPO code was taken from the repository: https://github.com/ikostrikov/pytorch-a2c-ppo-acktr-gail

-The pycolab tasks codebase was taken from the public repository: https://github.com/deepmind/deepmind-research/tree/master/tvt
+The pycolab tasks codebase was taken from the repository: https://github.com/deepmind/deepmind-research/tree/master/tvt

 ## Installation
-All the requirements to create an environment are in the requirements.txt file
+To create the environment, install packages from the requirements.txt file

 ### Launching

-To run ConSpec on the 4-key task, run the following ( max reward = 1):
+To run ConSpec on the 4-key task, run the following:

 ```